Beshario/DRL-Robotics-Arm/README.md

 # Deep RL Arm Manipulation
 This project is based on the Nvidia open source project "jetson-reinforcement" developed by [Dustin Franklin](https://github.com/dusty-nv).
+The project aims to apply deep reinforcement learning principles as a replacement for traditional control methods.
+Deep
+Reinforcement Learning is a branch of deep learning and a new researched field.
+It has many different applications in robotics and other disciplines.
+In this project, a robot successfully learns by reward and punishment, a set of new behaviors to achieve a final goal with high accuracy and consistency, it learns not to make contact with the ground, and to only contact a specific object, as an initial phase of picking it up later.

  The goal of the project is to create a DQN agent and define reward functions to teach a robotic arm to carry out two primary objectives:

 1. Have any part of the robot arm touch the object of interest, with at least a 90% accuracy.
 2. Have only the gripper base of the robot arm touch the object, with at least a 80% accuracy.

 ## Building from Source (Nvidia Jetson TX2)